gzdlmn/vet-app/README.md

 * You see User Profile on navigation bar.
 * You can not see clinic page.
 You can see your own username page in dropdown of User Profile.
 * You can not see another username page.
+##### new features have been added. (appointment branch)
+* A user can make an appointment from her/his own page.
+You choose,hour,day and your pet.
+* Superuser can see all appointments on clinic page.

 # Requirements (Prerequisites)
 Tools and packages required to successfully install this project.
 For example: